 Scholarly Commons Citation

 Barnett, Randy E., "Does the Constitution Protect Economic Liberty?"
 (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 821.
+821.